 Open sourcing the content layer for applications requires deploying information to a public, permissionless environment where files can be stored, computation can be performed, state can be tracked, and others can easily access content.

 Advancements in other Web3 protocols have already achieved success in decentralized file storage.
 As a universal file system for the decentralized web, IPFS (including IPLD and Libp2p) provides an extremely flexible content naming and routing system.
-As a storage disk, durable persistence networks (such as Filecoin, Arweave, and Sia) ensure that the content represented in IPFS files are persisted and kept available.
+As a storage disk, durable persistence networks (such as Filecoin, Arweave, and Sia) ensure that the content represented in IPFS files is persisted and kept available.
 This stack of Web3 protocols performs well for storing static files, but on its own lacks the computation and state management capacity for more advanced database-like features such as mutability, version control, access control, and programmable logic.
-These are required to enable developers to build fully-featured decentralized applications.
+These are required to enable developers to build fully featured decentralized applications.

-Ceramic enables static files to be composed into higher-order mutable data structures, programmed to behave in any desired manner, and whose resulting state is stored and replicated across a decentralized network of nodes.
+Ceramic enables static files to be composed into higher-order mutable data structures, programmed to behave in any desired manner, whose resulting state is stored and replicated across a decentralized network of nodes.
 Ceramic builds upon and extends the IPFS file system and underlying persistence networks, as well as other open standards in the decentralized ecosystem, with a general-purpose decentralized content computation substrate.
 Due to Ceramic's permissionless design and unified global network, anyone in the world can openly create, discover, query, and build upon existing data without needing to trust a centralized server, integrate one-off APIs, or worry if the state of information being returned is correct.

 Ceramic's decentralized content computation network is modeled after various stream processing frameworks found in Web2.
 In these types of systems, events are ingested, processed as they arrive, and the resulting output is applied to a log.
 When queried and reduced, this log represents the current state of a piece of information.
 This is an appropriate framework for conceptualizing how dynamic information should be modeled on the decentralized web.
 Furthermore because the function that processes incoming events on any particular stream can be custom written with logic for any use case, it provides the general-purpose flexibility and extensibility needed to represent the diversity of information that may exist on the web.